Vaccination and pregnancy

 Vaccination is the most effective way of protecting your child

-A planned pregnancy is a good opportunity to check up on your vaccination status.
+Planning a pregnancy is a good opportunity to check your vaccination status.
 Talk to your healthcare professional about this.

 Rubella